"WATCHING THE WEATHER TO PROTECT LIFE AND PROPERTY"

 Visibility:

-18 to 28 kilometer in a slight hazy condition.
+10 to 20 kilometer in a somewhat hazy condition.

 Winds: